-By the time we arrived to Villas of Grand Cypress we’ve been traveling for over a week and needed some serious downtime.
-When I arranged our reservation I only had one night in mind before heading back home.
-That all changed within the first hour and I immediately modified it to two nights and a late departure.
+By the time we arrived at Villas of Grand Cypress we’ve been traveling for over a week and needed some serious downtime.
+When I arranged our reservation, I only had one night in mind before heading back home.
+That all changed within the first hour, and I immediately modified it to two nights and a late departure.

-If you’ve stayed in Orlando you know that the whole atmosphere of the area is action packed either with a Walt Disney marathon, or Seaworld, or simply enjoying the tons of Orlando attractions that are around.
-But even more so, most of the resorts in Orlando are flow in the same direction as the activities which is usually packed with tons of things to do, over crowded and rowdy.
+If you’ve stayed in Orlando you know that the whole atmosphere of the area is action-packed either with a Walt Disney marathon, or Seaworld, or simply enjoying the tons of Orlando attractions that are around.
+But even more so, most of the resorts in Orlando are flow in the same direction as the activities which are usually packed with tons of things to do, over crowded and rowdy.
 It’s great to have activities but tranquility is even better.

 Why Villas of Grand Cypress is one of the Best Luxury Resorts in Orlando Florida